mori-b/aioconnectors/README.md

 A directory called "certificates" will be created under your optional\_directory\_path, or under /tmp/aioconnectors if not specified.
 Under it, 2 subdirectories will be created : certificates/server and certificates/client.
 All you have to do is copy certificates/server to your server, and certificates/client to your client.
+This is the recommended approach, since it ensures traffic encryption, client and server authentication, and prevents client impersonation.
 Less secure options :
-By setting ssl_allow_all, you can use encryption without sharing certificates, so that any client and server can communicate.
+By setting ssl_allow_all, you can use encryption without the hassle of sharing certificates.
+In such a case you can run independently create_certificates on server and client side.
+This disables authentication, so that any client and server can communicate.
 By unsetting use_ssl, you can disable encryption at all.